 While the iPhone 14 Pro Max sports effectively the same rear camera array as its predecessor, featuring wide, ultrawide and telephoto lenses is coming to the iPhone 14 Pro Max, expect a big change to that main camera.

-The iPhone 14 Pro Max now has a 48MP main camera up front, ending years of 12MP sensors appearing on Apple's phones.
+The iPhone 14 Pro Max now has a 48MP main camera, ending years of 12MP sensors appearing on Apple's phones.
 That new sensor should help the iPhone 14 Pro Max deliver better photos, and Apple claims its new Photonic Engine tech will further improve the quality of low-light photos captured with the iPhone 14 Pro Max.

 The iPhone 14 Pro Max is also better at capturing video than its predecessor, since it can now record videos in cinematic mode (for shallow depth of field) at up to 30 fps in 4K HDR, whereas its predecessor could only manage the same at 1080p with no HDR.
 The iPhone 14 Pro and Pro Max also have access to a new Action Mode for capturing videos full of high-speed action.

-Add up all these changes, and it's looking like the iPhone 14 Pro Max will provide a better camera experience than the iPhone 13 Pro Max — impressive, since that latter phone already ranks as the best camera phone rankings.
+Add up all these changes, and we'd argue the iPhone 14 Pro Max provides a better camera experience than the iPhone 13 Pro Max — impressive, since that latter phone already spent a lot of time in our best camera phone rankings.
 But with the iPhone 13 Pro Max now out of Apple's lineup, it's the iPhone 14 Pro Max's turn to be among the top-ranked camera phones.

 iPhone 14 Pro Max vs. iPhone 13 Pro Max performance